-- Provide a total compensation opportunity that is competitive with our peer group, but that also takes into account the need to compete for talent with much larger equipment and imaging companies. - Align compensation with the Company's performance by: - Providing a significant portion of total compensation in the form of a performance-based annual bonus dependent on each executive's performance relative to predetermined financial and other strategic objectives set at the beginning of each fiscal year. - Providing long-term, significant equity incentives, typically in the form of a combination of stock options, time-based RSUs, and from time to time, performance-based RSUs, in order to retain those individuals with the leadership abilities necessary for increasing long-term stockholder value while aligning the interests of our NEOs with those of our long-term stockholders. - Setting challenging performance goals for our NEOs and providing a short-term incentive through an incentive compensation plan that is based upon achievement of these goals. - Increase the portion of total compensation based on performance-based annual bonuses and stock-based awards relative to base salary with increasing executive responsibility level. - Align each executive's goals with those of other executives to encourage a team approach to problem solving. - Provide clear guidelines for each compensation element relative to market practices (base salary, performance-based annual incentives and annual equity grants), while allowing the Compensation Committee flexibility to make final decisions based on management recommendations (other than decisions for the CEO, which are made by the independent members of the Board), and other factors such as experience, contribution to business success and retention needs.
+- Provide a total compensation opportunity that is competitive with our peer group, but that also takes into account the need to compete for talent with much larger equipment and imaging companies. - Align compensation with the Company's performance by: - Providing a significant portion of total compensation in the form of a performance-based annual bonus dependent on each executive's performance relative to predetermined financial and other strategic objectives set at the beginning of each fiscal year. - Providing long-term, significant equity incentives.
+In 2020 these incentives were in the form of a combination of time-based RSUs and from time to time performance-based RSUs, in order to retain those individuals with the leadership abilities necessary for increasing long-term stockholder value while aligning the interests of our NEOs with those of our long-term stockholders. - Our 2020 PRSUs contain four individual one-year performance periods, with the performance goals based on Intevac's stock price appreciation over each one-year performance period relative to the companies in our peer group, and requires sustained measurable performance over each performance interval.
+In the event that Intevac's stock performance does not meet or achieve the performance of the peer group, no shares will be awarded, meaning our NEOs will be rewarded only when Intevac's stock is performing adequately relative to the market. - Setting challenging performance goals for our NEOs and providing a short-term incentive through an incentive compensation plan that is based upon achievement of these goals. - Increase the portion of total compensation based on performance-based annual bonuses and stock-based awards relative to base salary with increasing executive responsibility level. - Align each executive's goals with those of other executives to encourage a team approach to problem solving. - Provide clear guidelines for each compensation element relative to market practices (base salary, performance-based annual incentives and annual equity grants), while allowing the Compensation Committee flexibility to make final decisions based on management recommendations (other than decisions for the CEO, which are made by the independent members of the Board), and other factors such as performance, experience, contribution to business success and retention needs.